-Have you noticed that God often calls us into the unknown and the uncomfortable?
+Have you noticed that God often calls us to face stepping into the unknown and the uncomfortable?

 Why do you think He does that?

 The critical question is this: When faced with something hard or even scary, what will you do?